 There it is again—"those who love Him."
 That is tied to understanding the Bible.
 "A good understanding have all they that do His commandments."
 In verse 9, basically what He is saying is that the things of the spirit are not discerned by human intelligence on its own.
-God is not saying that "intelligence" is not needful; but He is saying there has to be a quality (an entity) that is added to that human intelligence—because it [something spiritual, something "of the Spirit"] is simply not carnally, or physically, discernible.
+God is not saying that intelligence is not needful; but He is saying there has to be a quality (an entity) that is added to that human intelligence—because it is simply not carnally, or physically, discernible.

-So this study, that we are going into, is designed to find truth!
-We are not trying to find a religious position in order to agree with some sort of doctrinal committee at all, or some kind of doctrinal board, or try to uphold a previous position—because, brethren, those things don't matter a hoot.
+So this study that we are going into is designed to find truth!
+We are not trying to find a religious position in order to agree with some sort of doctrinal committee at all, or some kind of doctrinal board, or try to uphold a previous position—because, brethren, those things do not matter a hoot.
 Paul said, "God is not mocked."
-We can't fool Him.
-If we are honest, don't we want to believe Him?
-We can't put anything over on Him.
-So we'd better have an honest search for truth!
+We cannot fool Him.
+If we are honest, do we not want to please Him?
+We cannot put anything over on Him.
+So we had better have an honest search for truth!

 We are going to let the Bible prove, and interpret, its own terms.
-We're going to look for the "context" in which something appears—verses before, and verses after.
+We are going to look for the context in which something appears—verses before, and verses after.
 The chapter before, and the chapter after—wherever those things are applicable.
-And, in some cases, we are going to allow practically the entire Bible to be the "context" in which something appears.
+And, in some cases, we are going to allow practically the entire Bible to be the context in which something appears.

-Sometimes we are going to have to look at what the scripture doesn't say.
-We're going to have to look at who wrote these things.
-(Sometimes that's important.)
-We're going to have to look, at time, at whom it was written to.
-(Sometimes that's important.)
-But opinions, no matter how strongly we may feel them, are just "opinions"—unless the Bible clearly shows that they are true and valid (opinions).
+Sometimes we are going to have to look at what the scripture does not say.
+We are going to have to look at who wrote these things.
+(Sometimes that is important.)
+We are going to have to look, at times, at whom it was written to.
+(Sometimes that is important.)
+But opinions, no matter how strongly we may feel them, are just opinions—unless the Bible clearly shows that they are true and valid opinions.

 Where do we begin?
 What does the term "Passover" mean?
-That's where we have to begin.
-What does the term PASSOVER mean?
+That is where we have to begin.
+What does the term Passover mean?
 Where does it get its name?
-That may seem almost a childish question; but to the "scholars" that is a point to be argued about.
+That may seem almost a childish question, but to the scholars that is a point to be argued about.

 One final point, a minor one, concerns the name Passover itself.
 It has sometimes been thought that the name came from the passing over [Notice, "it has sometimes been thought..."] of the Death Angel, and that this could mean that the entire festival has to be on the fourteenth.

 Do you see how important this is?
-If, indeed, the PASSOVER is named after the passing over, then everything has to be done on the fourteenth.
-That's how important that "little" point is!
+If, indeed, the Passover is named after the passing over, then everything has to be done on the fourteenth.
+That is how important that "little" point is!
 These men, of course, are against a Passover on the fourteenth.
-[Continuing from their article:]

 That sounds like the way evolutionists talk.
 That is almost unbelievable.